 Now the moment you’ve all been waiting for: The 10 best Vancouver coffee shops of 2018 as voted by you!

-KAHVE have been on my lists of best coffee shops since I started writing them.
+KAHVE has been on my lists of best coffee shops since I started writing them.
 So it’s no surprise to see them back again.
 2018 saw them expand their coffee selection from just Phil & Sebastian to carrying Detour too.
 You can expect amazing espresso-based drinks and some really solid filter coffee made using a Clever Dripper.
 They also have a solid brunch game, placing 5th in our best brunch awards.
 Where they really shine though is their service.
 Every time I go into KAHVE I’m greeted with beaming smiles, happy baristas and the occasional high five!

 Vancouver Coffee Snob Recommendation.
 They have an absolutely incredible Cortado here but the missus always goes for the “best London Fog she’s ever had”.
 Nine times out of ten I go for the smoked salmon toast for brunch.
 Eleven times out of ten I buy a pecan chewie… OK FINE, two pecan chewies.

 Compact and insanely high quality is probably the best way to describe Moving Coffee.
 It’s a tiny venue, but the standard of coffee they roast is some of the best in Canada.
-As a result, I’ve had countless coffee’s here that have truly blown my mind.
+As a result, I’ve had countless coffees here that have truly blown my mind.
 My opinion is that Edmond, their head honcho, is probably one of the best roasters on the planet.
 You can expect a fantastic coffee experience and some amazing pastries, cookies and cakes.
 They’re based inside a venue called Fife bakery, whose sourdough will bring you to (happy) tears.

 Vancouver Coffee Snob Recommendation.
 There are two go-to’s I can recommend.
 Firstly the ‘split’.
 This is an espresso shot with a macchiato on the side.
 The macchiato is made with luxurious grass-fed milk.
-Secondly any pour over.
-Literally, any pour over will leave you happy!
+Secondly any pour-over.
+Literally, any pour-over will leave you happy!
 OK fine if I have to recommend something, try the Guji.

 Vancouver Coffee Snob Recommendation.
 My pour over of choice is the LATIF roast, but their BARE roast has really impressed me recently.
 If you’re into espresso, their Oat Milk traditional cappuccino is really impressive.